Harvard prof accused of working for Beijing hit with additional charges in new federal indictment

 Under the terms of Mr. Lieber’s three-year contract with the Thousand Talents Program, WUT allegedly paid him a $50,000 per month salary, living expenses of $150,000 and awarded him more than $1.5 million to build a research lab.

 Prosecutors say in tax years 2013 and 2014, Mr. Lieber did not report his income from WUT or the Thousand Talents contracts.
-They also accuse him of opening a bank account in China in 2012 where some of Dr. Lieber’s salary was deposited between 2013 and 2015.
+They also accuse him of opening a bank account in China in 2012 where some of Mr. Lieber’s salary was deposited between 2013 and 2015.

 Under federal law, U.S. taxpayers must disclose the existence of any foreign bank accounts.